Running with a dog has become increasingly popular over the last few years.

 #4 Find a suitable route

-If you’re used to running alone without a dog, then it’s wise to do some research to check that you can actually run with a dog when planning your running route.
+If you’re used to running alone without a dog, then it’s wise to do some route planning ahead of time.

 Many inner city areas have dog-friendly parks and routes, as long as you keep your dog on a leash.